gurkanwar-singh/NYC_Taxi_Analysis/README.md

 This is a brief analysis of the trip data of green taxis operating in NYC.
-The exploratory data analysis, model building and predictions are done in R.
+The exploratory data analysis, model building and predictions of Tip percentage in a trip are done in R.

 The analysis can be found at [NYC Taxi Data Analysis](https://s3.amazonaws.com/gurkanwar/NYC_Taxi_Analysis.html)